 National Hispanic Heritage Month is a time to celebrate the histories, cultures, and contributions of Americans with origins in countries once under Spanish influence (September 15 – October 15).
 Here are a few resources to help engage students in exploring significant aspect of the Latino/Hispanic American experience.

+Listenwise has curated a collection of Latino and Hispanic American audio stories, which offer diverse voices and perspectives on a range of topics and issues.
 If you are looking for text-based resources, this blog post from CommonLit pays tribute to accomplished Hispanic authors, poets, and social activists, with a collection of 9 texts, organized by grade level.
 This lesson from the New York Times Learning Network can spark meaningful discussion about dedicating a month to “Hispanic Heritage.”
 A teacher’s guide from EDSITEment offers a variety of relevant instructional resources, and the Library of Congress highlights a broad collection of resources for teachers.

 Some points to consider while teaching: